 Jackson Rose died on September 23, 1956, eleven days after an operation for bladder cancer.
 He’d been diagnosed with it five years earlier.
 He was also buried at Hillside Memorial Park.

 In 2002, the ASC won a technical Oscar for their continuing publication of the Manual; the Academy of Motion Picture Arts and Sciences called it “the premier reference book for motion picture cinematographers.”
 What began as Jackson Rose’s collection of notes in his pocket have become essential to cinematographers’ work.
+In 1944, W. G. C. Bosco said, “a truly remarkable book, it is a monument to the painstaking genius of a man who has been an ace of the camera from the beginning, Jackson Rose.

 *Usually because of antisemitism, lots of Jewish immigrants changed their names.
 In Rose’s family, his brother Fred changed his name to Sabath, his sisters took their husbands’ last names, and the rest of his family changed their last name to Savitt.
 One other family member, Sam Savitt, was a cameraman, but he stayed in Chicago and became a newsreel photographer for Universal.